caojoshua-self-guided-courses/Documentation/README.md

 # Documentation
 All docs related to caojoshua's self guided courses.
 Includes things I've completed, and a bunch of things I may work on the future.
 The list is large and may get larger overtime, so I will probably never get to most things.

+I tend to favor courses that have many programming related assignments, and not as much handwritten assignments.
+Courses that offer slides or video lectures are both fine.
+Both undergraduate and graduate courses are suitable.
+For topics that I just want a quick intro to, I would lean towards undergraduate/quarter system courses.
+If I want more in-detph knowledge, than I prefer graduate/semester system courses.

 ## Completed Courses
 * [MIT 6.858 Computer Systems Security](https://github.com/caojoshua-self-guided-courses/MIT6.858)
 * [Stanford CS144 Intro to Computer Networking](https://github.com/caojoshua-self-guided-courses/StanfordCS144)